-Lecture test and workshop discussion forums: 35%
+Lecture test and workshop discussion forms: 35%

-Reading reports: 35%Research paper: 30%
+Reading report: 35%Research paper: 30%

-B. Attendance: Due to the intensive and interactive nature of the course, participation in each of the class sessions is essential and will be monitored.
-To accommodate unexpected events that may arise during the week of the course, absence from three class hours will be permitted without excuse.
-Unexcused absence beyond that will result in five percent deduction from your overall score per class hour missed.
+B. Attendance: Due to the intensive and interactive nature of the course, participation in each of the class sessions is essential.
+Consequently, attendance will be closely monitored.
+To accommodate unexpected events that may arise during the week of the course, absence from two class hours will be permitted without excuse.
+Unexcused absence beyond the two hours will result in 5% deduction from your overall score per class hour missed.
 Excuses for absence will be granted for serious personal or family emergencies only, and not to accommodate work or vacation schedules.

 C. Late Work and Incompletes: Work submitted late without excuse will be subject to a 10% downgrade per week.
-Those unable to complete work for the course may be granted a temporary grade of "Incomplete" for one month while the work is being completed.
-Unless an exception is granted for emergency situations, a deduction of 10% from the final grade will be assessed for those taking the "Incomplete" option.
+Those unable to complete work for the course may be granted a temporary grade of "Incomplete" until the work is completed.
+A deduction of 10% from the final grade will be assessed for those taking the "Incomplete" option.

-Tentative Schedule of Lectures and Readings
+Schedule of Lectures and Readings

-Date Lecture and Workshop Topics Reading Mon., Lecture 1: Presocratics, Sophists, Socrates Ch.1, Philosophy and the Bible Jan.
-17 Workshop 1: Early Greek Philosophy Ch.
+Date Lecture and Workshop Topics Reading Mon., Lecture 1: Presocratics, Sophists, Socrates Ch.1, Philosophy and the Bible June 12 Workshop 1: Ch.
 2, Greek Philosophy Lecture 2: Plato and Aristotle Tues., Lecture 3: Stoics, Epicureans, Ch.
-3, Early Christian Philosophy Jan.
-18 Neoplatonists Ch.
-4, Medieval Philosophy Workshop 2: Early Christian Philosophy Appendix C: "Ontological Argument" Lecture 4: Philo, Fathers, Augustine Weds., Lecture 5: Scholastics Ch.
-5, Early Modern Thought Jan.
-19 Workshop 3: Medieval Philosophy Ch.
+3, Early Christian Philosophy June 13 Neoplatonists Ch.
+4, Medieval Philosophy Workshop 2: Appendix C: "Ontological Argument" Lecture 4: Philo, Fathers, Augustine Weds., Lecture 5: Scholastics Ch.
+5, Early Modern Thought June 14 Workshop 3: Ch.
 6, Theology in the Enlightenment Lecture 6: Rationalism Thurs., Lecture 7: Empiricism Ch.
-7, Kant and His Successors Jan.
-20 Workshop 4: Early Modern Philosophy Ch.
+7, Kant and His Successors June 15 Workshop 4: Ch.
 8, Nineteenth-Century Theology Lecture 8: The Kantian Synthesis Fri., Lecture 9: Idealism Ch.
-9, Nietzsche, Pragmatism, Phenomenology, and Jan.
-21 Workshop 5: Kant and Beyond Existentialism Lecture 10: Irrationalism Sat., Lecture 11: Liberalism Ch.
-10, Twentieth-Century Liberal Theology, Part 1 Jan.
-22 Workshop 6: Liberal Theology Ch.
+9, Nietzsche, Pragmatism, Phenomenology, and June 16 Workshop 5: Existentialism Lecture 10: Irrationalism Sat., Lecture 11: Liberalism Ch.
+10, Twentieth-Century Liberal Theology, Part 1 June 17 Workshop 6: Ch.
 11, Twentieth-Century Liberal Theology, Part 2 Lecture 12: Pragmatism Ch.
-12, Twentieth-Century Language Philosophy Discussion Appendix L: Review of The Edges of Language Lunch Break Appendix J: Review on Logical Positivism Lecture 13: Postmodernism Ch.
+12, Twentieth-Century Language Philosophy Discussion: Appendix L: Review of The Edges of Language Lunch Break Appendix J: Review on Logical Positivism Lecture 13: Postmodernism Ch.
 13, Recent Christian Philosophy

 Instructor: Rev. Dr. Mark House is Professor of Biblical Studies at New Geneva Seminary in Colorado Springs, CO.
-He is an ordained minister in the Presbyterian Church in America with over twenty-five years of pastoral experience and twenty years of college and seminary teaching experience.
+He is an ordained minister in the Presbyterian Church in America with over twenty-five years of pastoral experience and over fifteen years of college and seminary teaching experience.
 Dr. House majored in Philosophy and Greek at Biola University and received the M.Div. degree from Westminster Theological Seminary in Philadelphia, PA (1980).
 He earned the Th.M. degree from Talbot School of Theology (1994) and the Ph.D. degree in New Testament Studies from Fuller Theological Seminary (2002).
-He has taught as an adjunct professor at Reformed Theological Seminary, Talbot School of Theology, Fuller Theological Seminary, Zaporozhye Bible College in Ukraine, and New Geneva's Egypt Extension program in Alexandria, Egypt.
+He has taught as an adjunct professor at Reformed Theological Seminary, Talbot School of Theology in La Mirada, CA, Fuller Theological Seminary in Pasadena, CA, Zaporozhye Bible College in Zaporozhye, Ukraine, and New Geneva's Egypt Extension program in Alexandria, Egypt.